paulmach/protoscan/README.md

 If the ids are 'packed', `RepeatedInt64()` will be called once.
 If the ids are simply repeated `RepeatedInt64()` will be called N times, but the resulting array of ids will be the same.

-For more control over the values in a packed, repeated field use a Iterator.
+For more control over the values in a packed, repeated field use an Iterator.
 See above for an example.

 ### Decoding Embedded Messages

-Embedded messages can be handled recursively or the raw data can be returned and decoded using a standard/auto-generated `proto.Unmarshal` function.
+Embedded messages can be handled recursively, or the raw data can be returned and decoded using a standard/auto-generated `proto.Unmarshal` function.

 ``` go